ahmetsenturk/masters-thesis/content/system_design.typ

 === Artemis
 Lastly, we decompose the Artemis subsystem for the proposed system.
 Artemis follows a client-server architecture.
 The client side uses the Angular#footnote[https://angular.dev/] as a framework, and the server side uses the Spring Boot#footnote[https://spring.io/projects/spring-boot].

-#figure(caption: "Artemis Client & Server Subsystem Decomposition. ", )[
+#figure(caption: "UML Component Diagram for the Subsystem Decomposition of Artemis.
+New, adapted, and existing components are marked.", )[
   #image("../figures/subsystem-decomposition/artemis.svg", width: 100% ,format: "svg")
 ] <artemis-sd>